 2 day San Miguel (AKA: Santa Cruz)-Sept.
 15 & 16, 2018

-On the weekend of September 15/16, 2018 CIDA had a 2-day trip to San Miguel aboard the Truth but of course Mother Nature had other plans for us.
+Santa Cruz Island dive report for Channel Islands Dive Adventures.
+Trip was on the Truth on the weekend of September 15/16, 2018.
+Originally we were scheduled for San Miguel but of course Mother Nature had other plans for us.
 It wasn’t blowing hard with HUGE swells like the report said but there was enough wind & current to keep us at some sheltered parts of Santa Cruz.

 The ride out was a little bumpy and luckily it looked as though everyone survived the crossing OK with the more seasoned boat people saying “That wasn’t bad at all”.
 We went down the front of Santa Cruz and swung around the east end before trying to figure out what to do.
 Went by Yellowbanks, Flame Reef and a few other great sites but current just wasn’t going to have us yet.
 We settled on Albert’s doing 2 dives and then worked our way to Flame Reef for 2 more dives.

 At Albert’s, I seen a black sea bass swim past in the green water just far enough away that it was more like a silhouette.
 Visibility was about 20’.
 Also, seen 3 octopus and lots of fish out on the point.
 Just had to stay low to keep out of the little current we had.

 Flame Reef was good but still didn’t see some of the usual critters and nudibranchs that Flame is known for.
 Seen some more octopus at Flame and again lots of fish plus some better visibility at this site, more like 30 ish.
 Afterwards we attempted to go back around the front side for a night dive and place to stay for the night but the seas wouldn’t have us so we stayed at Smugglers for the night.